silverdoor-ai/kazoku/README.md

 `forge coverage --report lcov` then `genhtml -o report --branch-coverage lcov.info` navigate to the "report" folder and preview index.html

 ---
+## Deployment

+1. Copy the `env.example` file as `.env` and add all of the environment variables except IMPLEMENTATION and INSTANCE.
+2. From the command line run `source .env` to load your environment variables.
+3. For deploying on Gnosis mainnet run `forge script script/Seneschal.s.sol:DeployImplementation -f gnosis --broadcast --verify` This will deploy the Seneschal implementation contract.
+4. Update your `.env` file with the IMPLEMENTATION address.
+5. You may have to flatten the Seneschal contract in order to manually verify on GnosisScan: run `forge flatten --output src/Contract.flattened.sol src/Seneschal.sol` to output the flattened contract in the src folder.
+5. Run `forge script script/Seneschal.s.sol:DeployInstance -f gnosis --broadcast --verify` to deploy the Seneschal instance contract from the HatsModuleFactory.
+6. Go to [DAOHaus](https://admin.daohaus.club/) and navigate to your DAO.
+7. Go to the "Proposals" tab select "New Proposal" -> "Advanced" -> "Add Shaman" and initiate a DAO vote to add the Seneschal Shaman contract!

+After the vote passes the Seneschal Shaman will be added to your DAO and you can start using it!
 ## Gotchas

 [The immutable args are set by the HatsModuleFactory.](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModuleFactory.sol)